ansible/ansible/hacking/ticket_stubs/use_another_repo.md

    * https://github.com/ansible/awx
    * https://github.com/ansible-collections/community.general
    * https://github.com/ansible-community/molecule
-   * For AAP or Tower licensees report issues via youre RedHat representative
+   * For AAP or Tower licensees report issues via your RedHat representative or https://issues.redhat.com

 If you can stop by the tracker or forum for one of those projects, we'd appreciate it.